Alabama State Laws

-Knowing the requirements for homeschooling in Alabama is one key to successful homeschooling.
+Knowing the requirements for Alabama homeschooling is one key to success.
 Below is a summary of the homeschool laws in the state of Alabama.
 You can find additional information on Home School Legal Defense Association’s (HSLDA) website as well: Alabama HSLDA Reference

 - Church school.
 Church schools offer education from preschool through 12th grade through onsite or home programs.
 A church school is operated as a ministry of a local church, group of churches, denomination, and/or association of churches and does not receive state or federal funding.
 Children can be taught at home as a church school student.

 - Private school.
 A private school is established, conducted, and supported by a non-governmental entity or agency offering educational instruction in grades K–12 or any combination thereof, including preschool, through onsite or home programs.
 A home may be the location where a child receives instruction as a student attending a private school.
 A parent may establish a home-based private school, or the home may be an extension of an existing private school.

 - Private tutor.
 Any private tutor used to teach a student must be certified as an instructor in Alabama.
 Tutors are required to teach a minimum of three hours a day for 140 days each calendar year.
 The curriculum must be the same as what is taught in public schools, and tutors are obligated to comply with the state’s reporting and record-keeping requirements.

 Homeschoolers in the state of Alabama fall under Option 2, Instruction as a Private School.
 If you are homeschooling in the state of Alabama under Option 2, you will need to follow the steps below:

 - Register with your local district as your own private school by October 10th and be prepared to keep documentation of the number of pupils enrolled, number of instructors, attendance records, courses of study, the length of term, cost of tuition, etc.